elixirchat/elixirchat-js-sdk/README.md

 ### There are two things you can do with ElixirChat SDK:
 1. [Add a fully implemented Elixirchat widget (pictured above) to your website](#add-default-widget) by simply writing a few lines of code.
-The widget's look and feel is customizable via CSS.
+The widget's look and feel are customizable via CSS.
 2. [Create your own custom widget](#create-custom-widget) that communicates with your ElixirChat admin panel via Elixirchat SDK.

 <br/>